Matthew Tilghman: Early life

 Tilghman was born on the family plantation, The Hermitage, near Centreville in Queen Anne's County, Maryland.
 Tilghman was the grandson of one of the early settlers in Maryland.
 His grandfather, Richard Tilghman (1626–1675) had been a surgeon in the British navy and established the family plantation at the Hermitage.
-His father was also named Richard Tilghman (1672–1738) was a planter.
+His father, also named Richard Tilghman (1672–1738), was a planter.

 He was educated through private tutoring before moving to Talbot County on the Eastern Shore (of Chesapeake Bay).
 Tilghman married Anne Lloyd (1723–1794) on April 6, 1741.
 The couple took up residence on a large plantation in Claiborne, Maryland, known as Rich Neck Manor.

 Tilghman's first public service was as a justice of the peace for Talbot County.
 In 1751 he was elected to the Maryland House of Delegates.
 He served there through the remainder of its service to the colony, although in 1760 and 1761 he represented Queen Anne's County.
 (Maryland, like several other colonies, permitted a representative to be elected by any district in which he owned property.)
 He was elected the speaker of the House from 1773 to its end in 1775.